xubowenhaoren/A-Mission/README.md

  **Our app accommodates diverse use**.

 - Our improved E-mission app will likely be the most useful for people with motion-related disabilities, but it’s now usable by people with visual impairments as well.
-- Users with visual and auditory impairments, like our needs expert, can interact with the improved E-mission app by using a braille reader too
+- Users with visual and auditory impairments, like our needs expert, can interact with the improved E-mission app by using a braille reader too.

 ### Conclusion and Future Directions

 ### User Manual

+A demo video demonstrating the overall UI interaction and the features on various pages is at `documentation/demo_video.mp4`.

 ### Developer Documentation